Vietnamese Bistro is a tiny and quaint Vietnamese restaurant in Dayton, Tennessee with delicious food and friendly service.

 A little piece of paper under the glass on the table said “desserts available, please ask your server” so we did.
 If there was anything disappointing about this restaurant, the dessert menu was it.
 I was hoping for a dessert menu like that at Old Saigon, which includes fried bananas, rice pudding, and mango sticky rice.
 Our server told us that sometimes they have two or three items available, but all they had that day were mung bean wontons.
 At $0.50 each, it was hard to pass up at least trying them, so we each ordered one.
 They were filled with a creamy batter made from mung bean puree and fried crisp.
 I was a little concerned about how the beany batter would taste, but I needn’t have been.
 It was just a sweet, custardy, vanilla-y paste in a perfectly crispy fried wonton.
 Pretty tasty and a nice sweet end to the meal.

 Vietnamese Bistro is located at 200 Able Drive, Suite 11, Dayton, TN 37321.
 You can call them at 423-570-0100 or 423-285-7106.
 They are open 11 a.m. to 9 p.m.
 Monday-Saturday.
-Since they are located in a larger shopping complex, there are curb cuts that allow for wheelchair accessibility, but the very cramped quarters would keep this from being an easy/comfortable place to go in a wheelchair.
+Since they are located in a larger shopping complex, there are curb cuts that allow for wheelchair accessibility, but the very cramped quarters would keep this from being an easy/comfortable place for a diner who uses a wheelchair.